 “I was set to play in the rookie tournament right after entering the university, but then I tore my Achilles tendon during practice.
 It took me a long time to recover, and I had to give up my career as a player.”

-“While I was feeling down, I received an offer to become a manager, and I decided to take the job if it would allow me to use my experience as a player.
+“While I was feeling down, I received an offer to become a manager, and I decided to take the job since it would allow me to use my experience as a player.
 Since then, I have been involved in basketball as a manager.”

-So, what about basketball that Komatsu loves?
 “I am 157cm tall, which is short for a basketball player.
 The appeal of basketball is that even I can make a show, score points, and contribute to the team.
 For example, my strong point is my speedy drive.
 I dribble past the defense and head straight for the goal, and when I make the shot, it is a great feeling!”

 “Each player has a specialty, such as a good three-point shooter, and it is fun to practice and hone that skill to score points.
 The best part of team sports is that each individual’s play leads to a team victory, and we can all share that joy together.”